Call for ManuscriptsNBDPN Annual Report - to be published in Birth Defects Research (BDR)

 Manuscripts will be peer-reviewed and approved under BDR guidelines.
 They should adhere to the guidelines for preparation and submission as outlined below.
 We are interested in manuscripts that utilize or evaluate birth defects surveillance data, use birth defects surveillance data in analytical epidemiological investigations or etiologic research, or apply these data to prevention or intervention programs.
 Manuscripts may come from a single state, or from collaborative efforts and activities including both multi-state and international collaborations.
-State-specific analyses of a specific birth defect or set of conditions should provide new observations or be hypothesis-driven with objectives and rationale for conducting the study clearly identifiable.
+State-specific analyses of a specific birth defect or set of conditions should provide new observations or be hypothesis-driven with objectives and rationale for conducting the study that are clearly identifiable.

 We are especially interested in manuscripts focusing on but not limited to the following areas:

 - Epidemiologic studies to increase knowledge of risk/protective factors and etiology of specific birth defects

 - Statistical techniques for cluster investigations, spatial analysis, novel applications of methods

 - Statistical assessment (simple or complex) of birth defects rates and trends with new insights or observations, novel approaches to monitoring and analysis of trends

 - Surveillance methodology for enhanced birth defects data ascertainment, data quality, and utilization

 - Nationwide estimates pointing to the public health significance of birth defects